PEAK AND OPTIMAL PERFORMANCE BIOFEEDBACK

 5. Chronic pain management:

-EMG biofeedback can be a useful tool for individuals dealing with chronic pain, as it can help them learn to control muscle tension and reduce pain levels.
+EMG biofeedback can be a useful tool for individuals dealing with chronic pain.
+It can help them learn to control muscle tension and reduce pain levels.

 Thermal Biofeedback